 Southeastern Minnesota's subsurficial geology make the area's ground water supplies vulnerable to petroleum and other chemicals released from underground storage.
 Agricultural spills and fertilizers can quickly and unpredictably appear in the source water.
-As the area's limestone is dissolved by infiltrating rainwater, pathways can form, creating a fast transportation network between pollution sources and fresh water.
-In 2001, it was cited that some people in Fillmore County had not been able to drink their water in 20 years, due to its vulnerability to pollution in the sinkhole prone area.
+As the area's limestone is dissolved by infiltrating rainwater, pathways can form, creating a fast transportation network between pollution sources and fresh water.107 In 2001, it was cited that some people in Fillmore County had not been able to drink their water in 20 years, due to its vulnerability to pollution in the sinkhole prone area.
 County residents found high concentrations of nitrates in their water, in addition to E. coli, fecal coliform bacteria, and oil products.
-One-quarter to one-third of the Fillmore County private wells were found to have nitrates above standard, with another third containing bacteria.
-In the product of the product of the Fillmore County private wells were found to have nitrates above standard, with another third containing bacteria.
+One-quarter to one-third of the Fillmore County private wells were found to have nitrates above standard, with another third containing bacteria.108